Michael0x2a/curated-programming-resources/resources.md

 - Interactive tutorials:
     - [Free Code Camp][webdev-freecodecamp]
       A beginner's introduction to HTML, CSS, JavaScript, and other web technologies.
 Contains a large amount of exercises.
+    - [The Odin Project][webdev-odinproject]
+      A beginner's full stack course.
+Contains a large amount of exercises.
     - [CSS3, please!][webdev-please]
       An interactive website that lets you dynamically change CSS rules to style an element on-screen.
 Not for beginners, but is a good way to discover advanced applications of CSS.
 - Video tutorials: N/A